Evryway/evryway.github.io/apps/evrywayscanner/index.md

 #### Download the app

-Once you're given alpha access, [download the app from the play store.](https://play.google.com/apps/testing/com.evryway.scanner.a1)
+Once you're granted access, [download the app from the play store.](https://play.google.com/apps/testing/com.evryway.scanner.a1)

 #### Join the Evryway Feedback community on Google+